JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to remove both capital and small letters from a wrd
+Script to reverse an input